Nozbe/NoOffice.org/_book/email.md

 Here's a great story that illustrates it and recently happened to a friend of mine when he was on vacation.

 He received an angry phone call from a colleague, blaming him for overlooking some important information in a case they were working on.
 He was surprised he missed this as he has always been the person to leave stuff thoroughly finished before vacation.
 His team coordinates most of the things via email and only some stuff with an internal tool.
-He had no access to the tool from his phone, but he checked his emails... and then he saw what he missed.
-He was working with someone on two completely different cases and that other party sent him a message about one of the cases, but then "by the way" mentioned an important info about the second case as well in that same email.
+He had no access to the tool from his phone, but he checked his emails… and then he saw what he missed.
+He was working with someone on two completely different cases and that other party sent him a message about one of the cases, but then "by the way" mentioned an important info about the second case in that same email.
 This other info is what my friend completely missed.

 Third problem is the signal to noise ratio.
 To cover their bases, people in teams CC or BCC everyone or almost everyone.
 Just to make sure nobody's left out.
 This increases the number of emails exponentially and makes it more likely that people will just stop paying enough attention and things will really fall through the cracks!